MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-recruit-configuration.md

 # required metadata

 title: Configuration in the Recruiting app
-description: This article describes how to configure the Recruiting app.
+description: This article describes how to configure the Human Resources Recruiting app.
 author: twheeloc
 ms.date: 07/01/2024
 ms.topic: article